 According to Harvard Institute, there are roughly 350,000 religious congregations in the United States.
 Of those, about 314,000 are Protestant and other Christian churches, and 24,000 are Catholic and Orthodox churches.
-Non-Christian religious congregations are estimated at about 12,000 members.
-Looking at these numbers and how we as a Church body have evolved I wondered to myself what it would look like if the Apostles came to a weekly service at one of our assemblies.
-This is not meant to offend any group or any minister or priest of the gospel but it is intended for us to look at this with new fresh wine skins.
+Non-Christian religious groups are estimated at 12,000 members.
+Looking at these numbers and how we as a Body of Messiah have evolved, I wondered what it would look like if the Apostles came to a weekly service at one of our assemblies.
+This allegory is not meant to offend any group, but it is intended for us to look at this with new eyesight.

-So I ask you, what would happen if Paul showed up in your town today and wanted to go to church.
-I decided to do a small allegory involving any ole Christian and the apostle Paul…
+What would happen if Paul (Sha’ûl in Hebrew) showed up in our town today and wanted to go to one of our gatherings or ‘churches.’
+I decided to do a little skit involving any ole Christian and the apostle Paul.

 Paul: “So where do they hold the meetings?”

-Believer: “Let me see, “Well, Paul are you Catholic or what Christian denomination do you prefer?”
+Believer: “Let me see, “Well, Paul, are you Catholic or what denominational type do you prefer?”